 First, we need to address the fact that most people think it is “normal” for teens to feel bad about their bodies.
 This is especially true for our teenage girls.
 We have normalized body hatred and an obsession with appearance in teens.
 But we must never mistake body hate as “normal,” because such normalization is how eating disorders hide in plain sight.

 Normalization is the process through which ideas and actions are made to appear culturally “normal.”
 The fact that something has been normalized is an entirely different thing than being normal as in “healthy.”

 We live in a culture that has normalized body hatred, and poor body image.
 This includes feelings of despair and anguish over the appearance of one’s body.
 When we hate our bodies, we believe they are flawed.
-Believing that the body is flawed, especially when one is physically healthy and able-bodied, makes us vulnerable to body hate, disordered eating, and eating disorders.
+Believing that the body is flawed, especially when one is physically healthy and able-bodied, makes us vulnerable to eating disorders.